algolia/docsearch/docs/src/crawler-overview.md

 framework.
 It will crawl all pages of your website and extract content from the HTML structure to populate an Algolia index.

-It will automatically follow every internal link to make sure we are not missing any content, and will use the semantics of your HTML structure to construct its records.
-This means that `h1`...`h6` (`selectors`) titles will be used for the hierarchy, and each `p` of text will be used as a potential result.
+It will automatically follow every internal links to make sure we are not missing any content, and will use the semantics of your HTML structure to construct its records.
+This means that `h1`,`h2`, etc., (`selectors`) titles will be used for the hierarchy, and each `p` of text will be used as a potential result.

 Those CSS selectors can be overwritten, and each website actually has its own JSON configuration file that describes in more detail how the crawling should behave.
-You can find the complete list of options in [our documentation][2].
+You can find the complete list of options in [the related section][2].

 ### When?